How does one be helpful? ASK!

 It’s simple – if you don’t ask, injecting yourself is not always helpful, nor appreciated.
 And all your good intentions won’t change that!

 So… this brings me to my painting, my art therapy.
 Painting has been part of my world since childhood, and was re-introduced as another way to get on my own nerves in an occupational therapy kind of way – it’s simple: mixing paint and painting works my fine-motor movement.
-That whole if you don’t use it you’ll loose it philosophy.
+That whole if you don’t use it you’ll lose it philosophy.
 So with that… more paint!
 I finished another fluid acrylic dirty flip cup pour on a 10″ x 20″ gallery wrapped canvas (posted with my water mark).